Paradajz

 Paradajz (Парадајз) is an ada, a river island in the Danube, in Belgrade, Serbia.
-It is located east of Ada Huja, former island turned into the peninsula, making its natural extension.
+It is located east of Ada Huja, an erstwhile island turned into the peninsula, making its natural extension.
 It is located in the municipality of Palilula.

 Location

 The Paradajz is located across the easternmost tip of Ada Huja and right in front of the banks of the neighborhood of Višnjica, approximately at the Danube's 1163 km.

 Geography

 The island began to form around 1986, due to the alluvial silt brought by the Danube.
-Until 2011 it grew to an area of 2 ha.
+By 2011, it grew to an area of 2 ha.
 As the island expanded, it formed a canal in front of Višnjica.
-Canal is named "Karlica" and is today considered the better access path to Ada Huja's bay of Rukavac where the Višnjica Marina is located.
+The canal is named "Karlica" and is today considered the better access path to Ada Huja's bay of Rukavac where the Višnjica Marina is located.
 The island was originally round but by 2017 it got elongated and grew into the almost perfectly symmetrical eye shape.

 Name of the island, Paradajz, means tomato in Serbian language.
 One theory is that it got the name thanks to its original round shape.
 Another one claims that the name originates from the tomatoes which began to grow wild on the island.